MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-views-and-dashboards.md

 ![State sets](./media/ssmp/state-sets.png)

-Some views may contain a very long list of objects and metrics.
+Some views may contain a long list of objects and metrics.
 To find a specific object or group of objects, you can use the **Scope**, **Search**, and **Find** buttons on the Operations Manager toolbar.
 For more information, see [Finding Data and Objects in the Operations Manager Consoles](https://go.microsoft.com/fwlink/?LinkId=717834).

 ## SQL Server Dashboards